 Cuba is somewhere I had wanted to travel to for a long time and annoyingly, it ended up being one of those trips where everything that could go wrong, did go wrong.

-One of them was getting food poisoning, which is something I certainly won’t hold against Cuba.
+One of them was getting food poisoning, which is certainly something I won’t hold against Cuba.
+It happens.

 However, there were a few instances where I felt like we were taken advantage of for being tourists and not knowing how things worked in this country.

 We weren’t relieved of vast amounts of money, by any means.
 That being said, it is never nice to find yourself on the end of a scam, particularly when you want to think the best of someone and they take advantage of that.

 Cuba is a place I feel very conflicted about because I met some genuinely lovely people there – the type of people I won’t forget in a hurry and still think of often.

 Ultimately, I wish that I had been a little more informed when I travelled to this country, so I could have avoided some of these Cuba scams.

-Rather, these scams are just something you should keep an eye out for, when travelling through this Caribbean country.
+Rather, these scams, or ‘watch outs’ are just things you should keep an eye out for.

 If you’re looking for further information, be sure to check out these Cuba travel tips.

 Cuba scams we personally experienced

 We spent two days in the same casa – trying to sleep off whatever we’d caught, not to much avail.
-The casa owner – our “Casa Mama” as we nicknamed her, was an absolute gem, one of the kindest people I’ve met while travelling.
+This casa owner was an absolute gem, one of the kindest people I’ve met while travelling.

 Every few hours she’d knock on our door, armed with a tray of chicken soup.
 Exactly what you want when you’re ill and I consumed each bowl gratefully.

 The third day in Trinidad saw us moving on.
 It was with a rather sad farewell that we hugged her goodbye and moved on to our next casa.
 This was around the time where things started really going downhill.

 Watch out #1 – Inflated Taxi Prices